 (9) Avoid clutter.
 There is nothing elegant about clutter, in your home, at your desk, in your car, in your handbag, in your way of dressing, even in your thoughts.

 (10) Be generous.
 Help others in any way that you can.
 It might be holding a door for the person behind you or donating money to fund a community project.

 The occasion and the weather called for wearing my more than thirty-year-old faux fur trimmed velvet opera coat in the style of Erté.
 The leather gloves are also fur trimmed.
-I wore a long black on black paisley scarf for extra warmth and lug sole high heeled boots (old by Calvin Klien) for walking a very short distance in the snow.
+I wore a long black on a black paisley scarf for extra warmth and lug-sole high heeled boots (old by Calvin Klien) for walking a very short distance in the snow.
 I still enjoy wearing some of my high heels at night.
-The first layer of this look is a long sleeve (pushed up here) Covered Perfectly black simple comfort top which is almost always my first layer in winter.
+The first layer of this look is a long sleeve, Covered Perfectly black simple comfort top, which is almost always my first winter layer.
 The pants are a couple of years old from Chico’s.
-The stunning IC Collection jacket is on sale right now at My Fair Lady here.
+The stunning IC Collection jacket is on sale right now at My Fair Lady.

 Mr. Mickey wanted all his fans to know that he is back to neatly groomed hair and beard.
 His piano scarf is from TheMusicStand.com.

-We snapped these photos as we were on our way to dinner and the Christmas performance of the Johnson City Symphony Orchestra.
+We snapped these photos as we were on our way to dinner and the Johnson City Symphony Orchestra’s Christmas performance.
 Funding for our beloved Orchestra is always a struggle, as it is for many.
 My dear friend, Belinda Kiener, devised a plan which worked beautifully.
 She formed Bellissima!, a group of prominent women from our community who have each committed to contributing the same amount each year.
-At the concert, she announced our collective contribution which will fund a Master Concert and partially fund other concerts throughout the year.
+At the concert, she announced our collective contribution, which will fund a Master Concert and partially fund other concerts throughout the year.
 She is very adept at fundraising.
 Brava, Belinda!
 The arts and beautiful music are essential in every civilized society.